ctm/mb2-doc/src/lobby/new_event.md

 Start At is in the same timezone as upcoming tournaments are displayed in.
 That's whatever your browser thinks your timezone is.
-The first time you bring up the "Add a Tournament" dialog, "Start At" is pre-populated with a value that is ten minutes into the future.
+The first time you bring up the "Add a Tournament" dialog, "Start At" is pre-populated with a value that is ten minutes into the future[^1].
 However, after that, the dialog simply remembers whatever value was in that field previously.

+Unfortunately, mb2 is currently ridiculously unforgiving about the format of this string.
+It must be the English full name of the month with the first letter capitalized, a single space, the numeric day of the month, a single space, the four-digit year, a single space, the hours (using a 12-hour clock), a colon, two digits of minutes, a single space and then either `AM` or `PM`.
+E.g.,

+> `March 7, 2022 7:05 AM`

+Furthermore, if you deviate from that pattern, mb2 will create a tournament with a start at that is not the one you want.
+Yes, this is incredibly poor form and [will be fixed](https://github.com/ctm/mb2-doc/issues/908) before "too long".

 ### Round Duration